 Lively not only has senior-friendly phones, but also offers a variety of Health & Safety features to keep users safe.
 These lifesaving features, like the Urgent Response button, really up the value of the phone.
 Though they will cost you a bit more per month, they may be worth considering if you live alone or your health is not what it used to be.
 We take a closer look at these features below.

-Interested in upgrading your Lively Flip?
+Interested in upgrading your Jitterbug Flip2?
 Lively offers a few accessories.

-If the phone is used continuously, the battery will last 12 hours.
+If the phone is used continuously for calling, the battery will last 12 hours.
 On standby, it can go several days without being charged.

-Yes, the Lively Flip has an 8-megapixel rear camera with autofocus and flash.
+Yes, the Jitterbug Flip2 has an 8-megapixel rear camera with autofocus and flash.
 The front-facing camera is 5 megapixels.

-It costs $35 to activate the Lively Flip.
+It costs $35 to activate the Jitterbug Flip2.
 This one-time activation fee will be added to your first monthly bill.